Printed Report

 FD ITEMMAST-FILE

-DATA RECORD IS ITEMMAST-REC.
+DATA RECORD IS ITEM-RECORD.

 COPY ITEMCB01.